here-comes-ivy/tainan-300-web-app/README.md

-# 🎉 Tainan 300 Web App
+# 🎉 Tainan Fucheng 300 Web App

 🚀 **Bringing Tainan's 300th Anniversary to Life with Digital Innovation!**

 ## 📌 About the Project
-We are a team of three passionate digital geeks collaborating to create a web application for **Tainan 300**, an exciting anniversary event happening in May 2025!
+We are a team of three passionate digital geeks collaborating to create a web application for **Tainan Fucheng 300**, an exciting anniversary event happening in May 2025!
 Our goal is to support a local organization by leveraging **LINE Messaging API** to provide a seamless and interactive experience for tourists visiting historical landmarks.

 ## 🎯 Key Features
 - 🏛️ **QR Code Check-ins**: Tourists scan QR codes at designated landmarks to receive a unique passcode.